 As stated above, you might be considering transferring your UK pension if you are moving abroad.
 To answer the question, you can transfer your pension savings to a pension scheme in another country.

 You have to keep in mind, however, that the transfer scheme your pension will move to falls under the qualifying recognised overseas pension scheme (QROPS).
-Your current UK pension scheme may refuse the transfer or pay up to 40% tax for the transfer if said transfer scheme does not qualify as a QROPS.
+Your current UK pension scheme may refuse the transfer or pay up to 40% tax for the transfer if said pension transfer scheme does not qualify as a QROPS.

-To make sure this process goes smoothly, it is advised that you check with the overseas scheme or your UK provider or adviser.
+To make sure this process goes smoothly, it is advised that you check with the overseas scheme or your UK provider or a pension transfer specialist.

 The location your QROPS is based in is also a consideration on whether or not you will have to pay tax.
 However, if the QROPS you will transfer to is provided by your employer, you will not need to pay tax, but it is right to check to make sure.

 If you live outside of the UK, Gibraltar, or the European Economic Union, or you’re planning to move to the aforementioned areas within five years, you will have to pay 25% tax.

-On the other hand, you can get the tax refunded if you move to the countries mentioned within five years of the transfer.
+On the other hand, you can get the tax refunded if you move to the countries mentioned within five years of the pension transfer.
 To claim, you should notify both your UK scheme provider and your overseas manager that you have moved using the form APSS 241.